GDST Charter for Action

 We recognise the work that has been done to date and we acknowledge the steps that need to be taken to further improve the experience of everyone in our community.
 These are our commitments:

-- A culture of diversity
+- A culture of inclusion

 - Pupils – education and the school experience